machinetranslate/machinetranslate.org/business/companies.md

 ---
+title: Companies
-description: 'Foundings, investments and acquisitions in the machine translation space'
+description: Companies in the machine translation space
 ---

-# Companies

 The history of machine translation companies begins in the defense and intelligence sector.